-To raise awareness of some of the reasons why stress, low self-esteem, low self-confidence and other mental health problems can arise for those working in creative industries and related occupations
+To raise awareness of some of the reasons why stress and mental health problems can arise for those working in administration and IT related occupations.

 To promote the importance of seeking help when in distress and encourage help-seeking behaviour.